Chapter: Lower Bounds

 The starting point is What about Validity?.
 Classic validity is weak for blockchain protocols, where values are usually client requests or application states.
 External validity solves one problem: the protocol can check that a proposed value is valid without requiring all honest parties to start with the same input.
 Stronger validity notions, such as honest input validity or majority validity, create new lower bounds.

 Censorship resistance changes the good case latency problem.
 In a traditional leader based BFT protocol, the leader both constructs the input and proposes it.
 Censorship resistance separates these roles: an input holder has the value, while an expediter drives the protocol.
 The post Latency cost of censorship resistance shows that this separation costs two rounds in partial synchrony.
-For $n\leq 5f-6$, a censorship resistant protocol cannot have good case latency below five rounds.
+For $n\leq 5t-6$ and $t\geq 4$, a censorship resistant protocol cannot have good case latency below five rounds.

 The natural follow up is Beyond censorship resistance: hiding, simultaneous binding, and accountable last look.
-That post is more about goals than lower bounds, but the lower bounds in this section explain why those goals need extra rounds or extra assumptions.
+That post is more about goals than lower bounds: once censorship resistance is paid for, hiding, simultaneous binding, and last-look protection can be added under synchrony with the same two extra rounds.

 Privacy and Secret State